Scottish Place Names

 - Pittsburgh, Pennsylvania, USA

-For comparability with other large cities around the world, Greater Pittsburgh has been defined as the entire urban area including and surrounding Allegheny County.
-This area extends from Beaver Falls and Wallace City in the north-west to Freeport in the north-east, and from Canonsburg in the south-west to Greensburg in the south-east.
+For comparability with other large cities around the world, Greater Pittsburgh has been defined as the entire urban and semi-urban area including and surrounding Allegheny County.
+This area appears to extend from Beaver Falls and Wallace City in the north-west to Freeport in the north-east, and from Canonsburg in the south-west to Greensburg in the south-east.

-Of the names of the 732 districts, neighbourhoods and suburbs in Greater Pittsburgh that have been identified to date, 192 (26.2%) are based, in whole or in part, on place names that can be found in Scotland, on Scottish family names, or on Scottish words.
-Of course, some of the names are used in other parts of the British Isles as well but 107 (14.6%) of these appear to be exclusively Scottish or are readily identifiable with places that can be found in Scotland.
+Of the names of the 755 suburbs and neighbourhoods in Greater Pittsburgh that have been identified to date, 186 (24.6%) are based, in whole or in part, on place names that can be found in Scotland, on Scottish family names, or on Scottish words.
+Of course, some of the names are used in other parts of the British Isles as well but at least 93 (12.3%) of these appear to be definitely Scottish, whether directly from Scotland or indirectly, e.g., Scots-Irish names that are ultimately of Scottish origin.

-Communities and neighbourhoods with names that occur only in Scotland and not elsewhere within the British Isles are/or whose origin is definitely or most probably Scottish are:
+Cities, townships, communities and neighbourhoods with names that occur only in Scotland and not elsewhere within the British Isles and/or whose origin is definitely or most probably Scottish are:

 - Bairdford - there is a forest called Baird's Covert in the Scottish Borders, near Cockburn Law in the Lammermuir Hills.
 Baird is a Scottish surname - that's their tartan shown here.
 The Bairds take their name from lands held in Lanarkshire, and have produced several famous family members including John Baird of Kirkintilloch who planned and constructed New York's elevated railways on Second and Sixth Avenues and, most famous of all, John Logie Baird of Helensburgh who invented television in 1929.